oshablue/dacqman/README-CustomUserBatchCaptureOutput.md

 3. Redundancies complicating code maintenance and may include conflicting implementations simlar names etc

+4. Assumptions remain - like waveform lengths are calcd at init, not at each WF parse - this could be changed ...but is left because the hardware and comms process should be consistent and if it isn't an error needs to happen - at this rendering thought anyway

 ## Gotchas and Stuff That is Different

 ### Transducer Calibration Waveform Files